blocknetdx/documentation/docs/wallet/syncing.md

 		![Peers Status](/img/wallet-redesign/status-peers.png)

-	- If you have 0 peers, make sure your firewall isn't blocking outgoing connections.
+	- If you have 0 peers, make sure your firewall or antivirus software isn't blocking outgoing connections.

 ??? abstract "View syncing status using classic wallet"